netscaler/netscaler-k8s-ingress-controller/docs/crds/rewrite-responder.md

 Requires you to add appropriate libraries within the microservices and manually configure the policies.
 Instead, you can use the Rewrite and Responder features provided by the Ingress Netscaler device to deploy these policies.

-Citrix provides Kubernetes [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRDs) that you can use with the Citrix ingress controller to automate the configurations and deployment of these policies on the Netscalers used as Ingress devices.
+Citrix provides Kubernetes [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRDs) that you can use with the Netscaler ingress controller to automate the configurations and deployment of these policies on the Netscalers used as Ingress devices.

 The Rewrite and Responder CRD provided by Citrix is designed to expose a set of tools used in front-line Netscalers.
 Using these functionalities you can rewrite the header and payload of ingress and egress HTTP traffic as well as respond to HTTP traffic on behalf of a microservice.